alerodang/BallLabyrinthGame/README.md

-            ------------> DESCRIPTION <-------------
+## DESCRIPTION
-The game consists of taking the ball to the flag without touching any hole using a gyroscope sensor
+The game consists of taking the ball from the initial position to the flag without falling into any hole using a gyroscope sensor as a controller.

-            --------------> WARNING <---------------
+## WARNING
-In the case that the control of problems, failing in the detection of the angle of the gyroscope, it must see in which hollow of the arduino has the sensor, so that in the file BallLabyrinth.pde change in the line 49 the Serial.list ({Number of the slot})
+In the case an error rise saying that the port is busy, the right port should be selected, so that in the file BallLabyrinth.pde change in the line 49 the Serial.list()[`{Number of the slot}`]